 \subsection{The multivariate adaptive shrinkage prior}

-To reiterate, our main aim is to detect and estimate expression differences among conditions.
-For example, if some subset of conditions involves treatments with similar biological effects, then the $\beta_{jr}$'s are expected to be similar to one another; on the other hand, if one treatment has a very different biological effect from other treatments, it may show a ``condition-specific'' effect in which $\beta_{jr}$ is nonzero only in that condition.
-Furthermore, such patterns of DE may vary across genes; for example, genes contributing to a relevant pathway may show more similar patterns of DE than genes in other pathways.
-In summary, different data sets will likely exhibit different patterns of DE among conditions, and multiple patterns of DE may be present within a single gene expression data set.
+Our main aim is to detect and estimate expression differences among conditions.
+For example, if some subset of conditions involves treatments with similar biological effects, then the expression differences $\beta_{jr}$ are expected to be similar to one another; on the other hand, if one treatment has a very different biological effect from other treatments, it may show a ``condition-specific'' effect in which $\beta_{jr}$ is nonzero only in that condition.
+Furthermore, the patterns of DE may vary across genes; for example, genes in the same pathway may show more similar patterns of DE than genes in different pathways.
+In summary, different data sets will likely exhibit different patterns of DE among conditions, and multiple patterns of DE may be present within a single data set.